core-wg/oscore/draft-ietf-core-object-security.md

 ### Class I Options {#class-i}

 Except for the special options described in the subsections, for options in Class I (see {{protected-coap-options}}) the option value SHALL only be integrity protected between the endpoints.
-Class I options are serialized with delta encoding  in the external_aad ({{AAD}}).
+Class I options are included in the external_aad ({{AAD}}).

 #### Observe {#observe}